 The drive toward sustainable packaging is way beyond the quick wins.
 Sustainability is a slow process with even slower results, but still worth it.

 In order to survive in the long term, businesses must embrace sustainable packaging solutions.
 As the world population increases, so will the need for natural resources – and while businesses do have the option of sourcing these materials further away (further depleting natural resources), doing so will likely increase transportation costs which reduce profit margins.
 The use of eco-friendly packaging by businesses is an investment necessary in order to ensure long-term business viability, both financially and environmentally.

 In addition to the benefits of reducing our dependence on fossil fuels, recycling packages can also save consumers money.
 In fact, studies indicate that packaging costs are not typically passed along to consumers.
 Since packaging waste becomes an unnecessary expense and a burden on the environment, companies typically absorb costs associated with traditional packaging materials.

 Meanwhile, sustainable packaging materials cost less than new materials or the energy needed.
 The cost savings are therefore available for businesses to pass along to consumers in the form of lower prices – or simply higher profits, if they so desire.

 How is DaMENSCH holding the baton in eco-friendly packaging?

-Last year, we introduced Corn Husk packaging.
-The corn husk is transformed to a packaging material by chemical pulping and paper making process, which serves as packaging material for items, and it is an environmentally friendly material and recyclable.
+Last year, we introduced Corn Husk packaging, which is one of the most sustainable packaging materials.
+The corn husk is transformed into a packaging material by chemical pulping and paper-making process, which serves as packaging material for items, and it is an environmentally friendly and recyclable material.
 The produced packaging materials are evaluated and tested using the ASTM testing standard.